nickmoreton/electron-examples/4_reload/README.md

-# A hello world Electron app
+# Reloading the app with browser-sync

 This example show how to include browser-sync for live reloading of the app.